willwin4sure/vault/🗃️Database Systems/Data Models/Tables, Tables, Tables.md

 These entities will also have ==relationships== with each other.

 * Cages contain animals.
 Animals are in exactly one cage, while cages may have multiple animals.
-This is called a N-to-1 relationship with total participation from animals.
+This is called a ==N-to-1 relationship== with ==total participation== from animals.
 * Keepers manage cages.
 Keepers may manage multiple cages, and cages may be managed by multiple keepers.
-This is called an N-to-N relationship. ^3237f0
+This is called an ==N-to-N relationship==. ^3237f0

 We will go over these definitions in more detail when we discuss [[Entity Relationship Diagrams|entity relationship diagrams]] in more detail.